pinellolab/haystack_bio/README.md

 Installation
 ----------------

-**Operating System Notes**

 The software has been tested on CentOS 6.5, Ubuntu 14.04 LTS, Ubuntu 16.04 LTS, OS X 10.11, and OS X 10.12.
 Although ***haystack_bio*** supports only 64-bit Linux and Mac OSX, it can be run on Windows systems using a Docker container.
-The Docker container can also be run on any platform that has the Docker software installed.
 For instructions on how to install the Docker software and the docker image, please see below.

 **Bioconda Installation for Linux and MacOS**

 ***haystack_bio*** depends on several other Python packages and a number of bioinformatics software tools in order to run.
 The easiest way to install ***haystack_bio*** is through Bioconda, a software repository channel for the conda package manager, configured on your system.
 Bioconda streamlines the process of building and installing any software dependency that a package requires.
 By running the following lines of code, ***haystack_bio*** and its dependencies can be installed automatically.
 The entire installation process consists of three steps: installing Miniconda, adding the Bioconda channel, and installing ***haystack_bio***.
 For the following steps, we are assuming you are on a 64-bit Linux or a MacOS system and that you have not installed Miniconda/Anaconda before on your system.
-If you have Minicoda/Anaconda 3 alread installed, you would need to create a separate environment for Python 2.7.
-Please consult [conda.io](https://conda.io/docs/py2or3.html#create-python-2-or-3-environments) for details.
-In case you encounter difficulty in installing Miniconda or adding the Bioconda channel, please refer to the Bioconda project's [website](https://bioconda.github.io/) for more detailed installation instructions.

 **Step 1**: Download the latest Miniconda 2 (Python 2.7) to your home directory.